nikki93/pgame/readme.md

   - have per-entity documentation of what the instance represents by itself (if it isn't simply a trait), what rsubs are endowed with and under what conditions, and a todo section for what future work needs to be done
-  - have per-slot and per-method documentation next to each
+  - have per-slot and per-method documentation

-documentation must be /written/ close to its code, it can then be collected in other ways for viewing--writing close to code ensures some level of code<->documentation invariant maintenance--don't document behavior of other entities in this entity (use 'see: ') etc.
+documentation must be /written/ close to its code, it can then be collected in other ways for viewing--writing close to code ensures some level of code<->documentation invariant maintenance--don't document behavior of other entities in this entity (use 'see: ') etc.--so, docstrings!

 as much as possible documentation should be in docstring form however abstract--if you have outside-code abstract ideas are just ideas and not a